Frost Valley YMCA: Adventure programs

-The Adventure Trip program has been in existence since 1968 when Henry "Bud" Cox took a group of teens on a 2-week backpacking trip throughout the Catskills.
-Today, Adventure Trips travel around the country and are expanding to international destinations as well.
-These trips are designed for boys and girls ages 11–17 who are looking for a different experience than the traditional resident camp.
-Trips vary from traditional backcountry adventures to service learning expeditions focused on giving back to needy communities.
+The Adventure Trip program was established in 1968, when Henry "Bud" Cox took a group of teens on a 2-week backpacking trip throughout the Catskills.
+Today, Adventure Trips travel around the country.
+The trips are designed for campers ages 11–17 who are looking for a different experience than the traditional resident camp.
+Trips vary from traditional backcountry adventures to service learning expeditions focused on giving back to communities in need, such as through partnerships with Habitat for Humanity.
 Activities available through the trip programs include whitewater rafting, rock climbing, backpacking, canoeing, surfing, skateboarding, spelunking, volunteer service, biking, sea kayaking, and high ropes.
-Other offerings are beginning to appear as well including a Spring Break trip to New Orleans to assist Habitat for Humanity.

 Winter camp

 Frost Valley offers a complete overnight winter camp with activities including snow tubing, snow shoe hikes, cross-country skiing, and its own Winter Olympics program.